As I'm sure you know by now, we love to forage! This time of year is the most lucrative in terms of fruit; berries and very soon - nuts!

 Plus 2 Point 4 showed us her beena cordial

-Bear Blue Wood had elderberry cough syrup and lavender ice cream
+Bear Blue Wood had elderberry cough syrup and lavender ice cream and apple cider vinegar

 I also shared blackberry jelly and fruit cordial